LaureneJacquot/public_laurene_aftools/README.md

 ## InterPro Batch Analyzer

-A Python tool for high-throughput protein functional analysis using the InterPro API.
+This is a Python tool to analyse protein data using the InterPro API.
 Automates submission, monitoring, and results retrieval for large protein datasets.

 ### Features
 - Concurrent processing of multiple protein sequences
 - Automated job status monitoring and result retrieval
 - Configurable analysis parameters (signal peptides, transmembrane domains, etc.)
-- Comprehensive logging and error handling

 ### Installation